 Pizzo v.
-Newsom - Filed amicus brief convincing court to dismiss ill-conceived and poorly prepared copycat claims that threatened to undermine efforts in Jackson v.
-San Francisco on standing grounds (avoiding a damaging merits ruling).
+Newsom - Filed amicus brief convincing court to dismiss ill-conceived and poorly prepared copy cat claims threatening to undermine efforts in Jackson v.
+San Francisco on standing grounds.
 While finding no standing, the Court nevertheless adopted the favorable standing analysis secured by NRA attorneys in Jackson and disregarded the watered-down standing argument pushed for by the City.

 Mehl v.
 Blanas - Filed amicus brief and participated in oral argument in Ninth Circuit review of this ill-conceived and poorly prepared case challenging CCW laws and policies.
 Explained procedural defects in the case and argued that better cases existed for deciding the CCW issues.
 This dangerous and closely watched case could have created bad case law that would have impacted other CCW cases.
-Perhaps due to these efforts, the Court disposed of the case in an unpublished decision that avoided reaching the substantive legal questions, leaving those important questions to be decided in cases like Peruta or McKay.
+Perhaps due to these efforts, the Court disposed the case in an unpublished decision that avoided reaching the substantive legal questions, leaving those important questions to be decided in cases like Peruta or McKay.

 Nichols v.
-Harris - Filed an amicus brief in Ninth Circuit Court of Appeals that convinced the Court to temporarily stay this ill-conceived lawsuit filed by a well-intentioned but incompetent non-attorney.
+Harris - Filed an amicus brief in Ninth Circuit Court of Appeals that convinced the Court to temporarily stay this lawsuit.
+Case was filed by a well-intentioned but incompetent non-attorney.
 The case threatened the future of the right to bear arms for all Californians.
-The stay allows other cases involving the right to bear arms to be decided first, and provides experienced NRA litigators a better opportunity to evaluate this case and, if appropriate, to assist the plaintiff to ultimately prevail.
+The stay allows other cases involving the right to bear arms to be decided first, and provides experienced litigators a better opportunity to evaluate this case and, if appropriate, to assist the plaintiff to ultimately prevail.